 These communities play a key role in saving forests from destruction, and thus a key role in fighting climate change, because they manage up to a quarter of the world’s forest-based carbon.
 Local communities’ stewardship of their forests also result in the conservation of other key environmental services such as biodiversity and fresh water cycles.
 These cultures have developed a deep knowledge of the forests, such as in the use of medicinal plants.

-Through our Communities Initiative (CI), Forest Trends partners with indigenous and traditional communities in their efforts to secure their rights, conserve their forests, and improve their livelihoods and territorial governance.
-The Communities Initiative focuses on Latin America, home to over half of the world’s tropical forests, where 25% of forests remain inhabited and guarded by indigenous and traditional communities.
+Through our Communities and Territorial Governance Initiative (CTGI), Forest Trends partners with indigenous and traditional communities in their efforts to secure their rights, conserve their forests, and improve their livelihoods and territorial governance.
+The Communities and Territorial Governance Initiative focuses on Latin America, home to over half of the world’s tropical forests, where 25% of forests remain inhabited and guarded by indigenous and traditional communities.

 In Africa and Asia, our Forest Policy, Trade, and Finance (FPTF) initiative looks at how management and mismanagement of natural resources fuels conflict, often involving indigenous communities that already face legal and social marginalization.
 We suggest policy recommendations to address this historical blind spot through conservation and economic development efforts that are conflict-sensitive.